January 21, 2021 UPDATE

 Per the California Community College Athletic Association, all competitive athletics have been rescheduled to spring 2021 at this time, including baseball, softball, men's and women's swimming and diving, men’s and women's tennis and men's and women's track and field, which remain scheduled to start their seasons in April 2021.
 However, a deadline of February 26 has been designated by the CCCAA for colleges to either opt in or opt out of these spring sports for the season.

 3. Will there be emergency funding available to students who need it to continue with their education?

 SRJC has received federal CARES Act funds to be provided directly as emergency aid to students.
 Eligible students will receive emergency grants ranging from $1,000 to $2,500, depending on a variety of factors including whether or not the student has dependents and/or are Pell grant recipients.
 Students who qualify for SRJC Crisis Response funds, may be eligible for awards of $700.

 These funds are intended to help cover COVID-19 school-related expenses for students in need.
 Eligible expenses include course materials, technology, housing, food, health care and childcare.

 In consultation with the Student Government Assembly (SGA), we developed the following minimum student eligibility criteria for distribution of these funds.

 - In order to receive an emergency grant, eligible students must:

 - Have expenses related to the coronavirus crisis

-- Have been enrolled in a minimum of three units or non-credit courses for the fall 2020 semester.
+- Are enrolled in a minimum of three units or non-credit courses for the spring 2021 semester.